sollan/IG-scraping/README.md

 Instagram scraping tool

-Configure: path to chromedriver (or other web driver), IG account, and password.
+Configure: path to chromedriver (or other web driver), IG account to scrape, your IG account, and password.

 Right now, ReadPage collects the links to all the posts of a given user and saves them in a csv file (links.csv).
 Because it involves scrolling to bottom (to get all posts), you need to use your own account and password for auto-login.